Ranojitdas/Currency_converter_app/README.md

 Follow these steps to run the app on your local machine.
 ### 📋 Prerequisites
 - 📥 Install Flutter SDK: [Flutter Installation Guide](https://flutter.dev/docs/get-started/install)
+- 🖥️ Install a code editor like VS Code or Android Studio